 Quicker path to your next home

 Let’s say you’ve found the perfect home that checks off all the items on your list and is within your price range, but it’s getting a lot of interest and multiple offers.
-As Nebraska real estate agent McCoy points out, by taking a cash sale on your current house, you’ll be in a better position to secure your next home, because that seller won’t have to wait around on any contingencies or financing delays.
+By taking a cash sale on your current house, you’ll be in a better position to secure your next home, because that seller won’t have to wait around on any contingencies or financing delays.

 When selling for cash, all of that speed and convenience comes at a cost: You’ll generally sacrifice a chunk of the equity in your home, as cash buyers are typically looking to pay below market value.

 “It depends on the market hold times and costs, but sellers may expect to leave on the table anywhere between 8% to 15% of what they would have projected to get from a successful retail sales process,” says Aponte.

 At the end of the day, investors are running a business — a low-margin one, at that — and they need to make money to keep buying homes.
 “Investors need to buy at a discount because they’re often putting hundreds of thousands of dollars into a property—they have to find a way to get value out of a purchase,” says Lange.